Tuesday, October 15, 2024

 Template provided by Google Blogger

-Finished long on the trailing palate and a well-balanced 12.5% alcohol.
+Finished long on the fading palate, green melon, orange zest, and a sweet-spot 13.5% alcohol.

 INDEX of REVIEWED WINES